-The next experiment evaluates the protocols by varying the selectivities of $P_C$ and $P_B$ .
-Figure 12a shows the cost of the protocols as a function of $P_C$ 's selectivity, with three border nodes and $Sel(P_B) = 0.05$ .
-DSC has the best performance at very small values of $Sel(P_C)$ .
+The next experiment evaluates the protocols by varying the selectivities of P_C and P_B .
+Figure 9a shows the cost of the protocols as a function of P_C 's selectivity, with 3 border nodes and $Sel(P_B) = 0.05$.
+DSC has the best performance at very small values of $Sel(P_C)$.
 DSB starts outperforming the other protocols as $Sel(P_C)$ increases.
-Figure 12b shows the cost of the protocols as a function of $Sel(P_B)$ , for queries with three border nodes and $Sel(P_C) = 0.05$ .
+Figure 9b shows the cost of the protocols as a function of $Sel(P_B)$, for queries with 3 border nodes and $Sel(P_C) = 0.05$.
 The situation is reversed in this case.
-DSB has the best performance at low values of $Sel(P_B)$ , while DSC becomes the best protocol as the number of border nodes increases.
+DSB has the best performance at low values of $Sel(P_B)$, while DSC becomes the best protocol as the number of border nodes increases.
+The reason for the performance degradation of DSB is that the number of border nodes that broadcast messages is too high for unconditional transmission to pay off.